khibino/haskell-relational-record/faq.md

 Q. I received "Table xxx doesn't exist" error of MySQL.

-A. Table names of SQL are Case sensitive in MySQL default configurations on UNIX systems.
+A. Table names of SQL are case sensitive in MySQL default configurations on UNIX systems.
 So, you may want to modify MySQL configuration of system variable 'lower_case_table_names = 1'.
 ( https://dev.mysql.com/doc/refman/5.7/en/identifier-case-sensitivity.html )